 All four types of vegetable are familiar to anyone who gardens.
 After centuries as farm crops, they sprout and grow quickly when planted.
 To grow more kinds of things, and use more niches on your land, you need different seed-starting skills.
 You need to work with wilder seeds.

 A shady corner under fruit trees is no place for annual vegetables, but it could host many temperate perennials that are beautiful and useful: lemon balm for tea; wild strawberries; Good King Henry (a perennial vegetable); self-heal and skullcap (flowering medicinal herbs) currant bushes or berries.
 All of them are from temperate climates with freezing winters, and all of them need cold-conditioning before they will sprout.

-I encourage you to explore the world of perennial flowers, herbs, vegetables, berries, and even trees that you can grow from seed once you know about cold-conditioning (AKA stratification).
+I encourage you to explore the world of these perennial flowers, herbs, vegetables, berries, and even trees.
 You can plant them now in pots outdoors, or you can give them an artificial winter in a bag of soil in the fridge.
-Herbs like Lavender, Valerian, Nettle, Meadowsweet, and Catnip; popular flowers like Milkweed, Gloriosa Daisy, and Bee Balm; perennial vegetables like Lovage, Alexanders and Hablitzia--all need a period of moist cold before sprouting.
+Herbs like Lavender, Valerian, Nettle, Meadowsweet, and Catnip; popular flowers like Milkweed, Catmint, and Bee Balm; perennial vegetables like Lovage, Alexanders and Good King Henry--all need a period of moist cold before sprouting.

 Jamie Chevalier lives and gardens on a river in the Coast Range of Northern California.
 She has gardened professionally in Alaska and California, as well as living in a remote cabin, commercial fishing, and working with seeds.
 She is the proprietor of Quail Seeds.